Jennifer Garner: Early life

-Acting career
+Career

 1990s

 As a college student, Garner performed in summer stock theatre.
 In addition to performing, Garner helped sell tickets, build sets, and clean the venues.
 She worked at the Timber Lake Playhouse in Mount Carroll, Illinois, in 1992, the Barn Theatre in Augusta, Michigan, in 1993, and the Georgia Shakespeare Festival in Atlanta, Georgia, in 1994.
 Garner moved to New York City in 1995.
 During her first year in the city, Garner earned $150 per week as an understudy for a Roundabout Theatre Company production of A Month in the Country and made her first on-screen appearance as Melissa Gilbert's daughter in the romance miniseries Zoya.
 In 1996, she played an Amish woman in the television movie Harvest of Fire and a shopkeeper in the Western miniseries Dead Man's Walk.
-She appeared in the independent short film In Harm's Way and made one-off appearances in the legal dramas Swift Justice and Law & Order.
-Garner also supplemented her income by working as a hostess at a restaurant on the Upper West Side.
+She appeared in the independent short film In Harm's Way and made one-off appearances in Spin City, and the legal dramas Swift Justice and Law & Order.
+Garner also supplemented her income by working as a hostess at a restaurant on the Upper West Side, as well as by doing some babysitting, specifically watching Madeleine Colbert, the daughter of Stephen and Evie Colbert.

 After moving to Los Angeles in 1997, Garner gained her first leading role in the television film Rose Hill and made her first feature film appearance in the period drama Washington Square.
 She appeared in the comedy film Mr. Magoo, the independent drama 1999 and Woody Allen's Deconstructing Harry, though most of her performance was cut from the film.
 In 1998, Garner appeared in an episode of Fantasy Island and was cast as a series regular in the Fox drama Significant Others, but Ken Tucker of Entertainment Weekly thought there was "no center" to the character as played by Garner.
 Fox canceled the series after airing three of six filmed episodes.
-Garner's most significant role of 1998 was in J. J. Abrams' college drama Felicity.
-In 1999, Garner was cast as a series regular in another Fox drama, Time of Your Life, but it was canceled midway through the first season.
-Also in 1999, she appeared in the miniseries Aftershock: Earthquake in New York and in two episodes of the action drama The Pretender.
+Garner's most significant role of 1998 was in J. J. Abrams' college drama series Felicity.
+In 1999, Garner was cast as a series regular in another Fox drama series, Time of Your Life, but it was canceled midway through the first season.
+Also in 1999, she appeared in the miniseries Aftershock: Earthquake in New York and in two episodes of the action drama series The Pretender.